 Lastly, the proposed rule would require the gross sum of scope 1 and 2 emissions, as well as the sum of its scope 1 and 2 emissions in terms of GHG intensity, based on revenue, production, or another relevant intensity metric.

-Accounting for Scope 3
+Scope 3 Requirements

 The proposed rule would not mandate all registrants to disclose scope 3 emissions - smaller reporting companies, or SRCs, would be exempted, for example.
 For larger companies, scope 3 emissions would need to be disclosed if they are deemed "material" or if the registrant has set a GHG emissions reduction target that includes scope 3 emissions.
 The SEC advises reporting companies to err on the side of investor protection when determining materiality of scope 3 emissions.